HmNsd/react-sandbox/readme.md

 - Prefer @babel/preset-env with targets or browserslist so only necessary polyfills/transforms are applied.

 - For polyfills, use core-js + useBuiltIns options or rely on tools like polyfill.io / browserslist.

+>  Note:
+> - Function and Component naming convention should be in Upper camel casing.
+Ex: Cart.jsx
+>  - Extension should be in jsx recommended as its a component and if its exporting or component returned.
+> Component means HTML used in jsx.

+---
+---

+> FYI

+#### Here's a breakdown of common casing types:

+- camelCase: The first letter of the first word is lowercase, and the first letter of each subsequent word is uppercase.
+Example: myVariableName.
+- PascalCase: Also known as UpperCamelCase, the first letter of each word is uppercase.
+Example: MyClassName.
+- snake_case: Words are separated by underscores, and all letters are typically lowercase.
+Example: my_variable_name.
+- kebab-case: Words are separated by hyphens, and all letters are typically lowercase.
+Example: my-variable-name.
+- UPPER_CASE: All letters are uppercase.
+Example: MY_CONSTANT.
+- lowercase: All letters are lowercase.
+Example: myvariable.
+---